 Restart your computer and check if the issue is solved.

-I hope this post was able to fix Windows 11/10 Shuts Down Instead of Sleep
+I hope this post could fix How to Fix Windows Shuts Down Instead of Sleep in Windows 11/10.